Jaimeloeuf/Gasless-Magic/README.md

 ## License and Contributing
 All items in this Repo are released under the MIT License.
-Please reach out [here](mailto:junjie@tor.us) or [here](mailto:jaimeloeuf@gmail.com) if you would like to contribute.
+Please reach out [here](mailto:junjie@tor.us) or [here](mailto:jaimeloeuf@gmail.com) if you would like to contribute, and please follow our CODE OF CONDUCT.
 Contributors
 - JJ ([Jaimeloeuf](https://github.com/Jaimeloeuf))